No-Pressure-Games-TM/Band-Together/.github/ISSUE_TEMPLATE/task-template.md

 ---
-name: Task Template
+name: Task template
 about: Describe a task in full detail
-title: ''
+title: "[Scene]: Task"
 labels: ''
 assignees: ''